EP241021a: A catastrophic collapse/merger of compact star binary leading to the formation of a remnant millisecond magnetar?: Introduction

 It is also striking that some FXRTs can further lead to the discovery of an unusual optical transient, e.g., as first reported, EP240414a was found to be followed by an unusual broad-lined Type Ic supernova (SN Ic-BL): SN 2024gsa \citep{Srivastav2025,vanDalen2025,Sun2024}.
 This situation is similar to that appearing in the XRF 060218/SN 2006aj association event.
 According to its redshift of $z=0.401$, the luminosity of SN 2024gsa can be inferred to be as high as $\sim2\times10^{43}\rm erg~s^{-1}$, which requires a mass of $0.74^{+0.05}_{-0.04} M_{\odot}$ of $^{56}$Ni if it is powered by radioactivity as usual.
-This mass of $^{56}$Ni is actually unusually high even for the population of GRB-associated SNe \cite[e.g.,][]{Woosley2006, Hjorth2012, Cano2013, Prentice2016, Lv2018}.
+This mass of $^{56}$Ni lies at the upper edge of the range of $M_{\rm Ni}$ of GRB-associated SNe \cite[i.e., $\sim0.2-0.6M_{\odot}$\footnote{The measurements of nickle masses for GRB-associated SNe are usually degenerate with the modeling of the simultaneous jet afterglow emission, which can lead to a systematic uncertainty of the nickle masses.};][]{Cano2013, Prentice2016, Cano2017, Lv2018}, indicating that SN 2025gsa requires an unusually large amount of $^{56}$Ni synthesis.
+It should be noted that the range of $\sim0.2-0.6M_{\odot}$ is already several times higher than that of normal core-collapse SNe which is usually no more than $\sim0.2M_{\odot}$ \citep{Woosley2006, Hjorth2012}.
 In addition, before SN 2024gsa, another significant optical light curve bump was found to appear two days after the FXRT, which rises very quickly to a peak absolute magnitude of $-21$ AB mag within a few days.
 The origin of this early bump is debated \citep{Sun2024,Hamidani2025}.
-Very recently, such a double-bump optical light curve was also discovered following FXRT EP250108a \citep{Rastinejad2025, Eyles2025, Srinivasaragavan2025, Li2025}, where a more luminous SN (e.g., SN 2025kg) was accompanied by weaker X-ray emission.
+Very recently, such a double-bump optical light curve was also discovered following FXRT EP250108a \citep{Rastinejad2025, Eyles2025, Srinivasaragavan2025, Li2025}, where a more luminous SN (i.e., SN 2025kg) was accompanied by weaker X-ray emission.